-15.1 Safety, health and environmental

-15.1.1 EU regulations

-Seveso Upper Tier: 25000 tonnes

-Lower Tier: 2500 tonnes

-Annex XVII (Restrictions) In accordance with REACH Annex XVII entry 30 (c) this substance is exempt from system.

-Entry 28 and 29 of REACH Annex XVII as it is to be sold as a fuel in a closed

-15.1.2 National regulations

-Germany Wassergefährdungsklasse (Germany).
-WGK number: 3

-15.2 Chemical Safety Assessment A REACH chemical safety assessment (CSA) has been carried out.
+15.1 Safety, health and environmental regulations/legislation specific for the substance or mixture 15.1.1 EU regulations Seveso Upper Tier: 25000 tonnes Lower Tier: 2500 tonnes Annex XVII (Restrictions) In accordance with REACH Annex XVII entry 30 (c) this substance is exempt from Entry 28 and 29 of REACH Annex XVII as it is to be sold as a fuel in a closed system.
+15.1.2 National regulations Germany Wassergefährdungsklasse (Germany).
+WGK number: 3 15.2 Chemical Safety Assessment A REACH chemical safety assessment (CSA) has been carried out.
 Refer to annexes for exposure scenarios detailing use specific exposure controls.